ePages-de/epages-docs/_posts/2015-09-28-service-discovery.md

 {% image blog-consul-template-haproxy.png %}{% endimage %}

-With this in place, HAProxy routes any incoming request to the most appropriate instance of the service given by the first path element of the request.
+Now that we have this logic in place, HAProxy routes any incoming request to the most appropriate instance of the service given by the first path element of the request.
 The determination of the most appropriate instance of the service can be decided by the various load balancing features of HAProxy.

 ## Dynamic Service Registration